kyledemeule/running-with-prefect/README.md

 This repo contains code for a [Prefect](https://www.prefect.io/) flow to sync activity data from my [Strava](https://www.strava.com/) account to [Bigquery](https://cloud.google.com/bigquery).

+The data is visualized and available at [https://running-with-prefect.streamlit.app/](https://running-with-prefect.streamlit.app/).

 ## Running

 Set up a pyenv: